See 7 similar series on Netflix

-After debuting on Netflix, the 6th season of Peaky Blinders has become a true phenomenon.
-The conclusion of Tommy Shelby’s plot surpassed even the “reign” of the new episodes of Stranger Things, guaranteeing the gold medal in the Top 10 of the platform.
+After debuting on Netflix, season 6 of Peaky Blinders has turned into a real phenomenon.
+The conclusion of Tommy Shelby’s plot surpassed even the ‘reign’ of the new episodes of Stranger Things, guaranteeing the gold medal in the Top 10 of the platform.
 Anyone who has marathoned the ending wants to know: what to watch next?

 Starring Cillian Murphy, Peaky Blinders is definitely one of the most popular BBC productions.
 After the original premiere, the final episodes took about 2 months to reach the Brazilian Netflix catalog.

-“A notorious gang from 1919 England is led by the ruthless Tommy Shelby, a criminal willing to rise in the world at any cost,” states the official synopsis of Peaky Blinders.
+‘A notorious gang from 1919 England led by the ruthless Tommy Shelby, a criminal willing to rise in life at any price’, states the official synopsis of Peaky Blinders.

-With the conclusion of Peaky Blinders, fans don’t have to be “orphaned”.
+With Peaky Blinders over, fans don’t need to be ‘orphans’.
 We list below the 7 best series to watch next on Netflix.

 Vikings (and Vikings: Valhalla)